-The largest skeletal muscles of the body, the left and right gluteus maximus muscles form the superficial muscle layer of the buttocks.
+The left and right gluteus maximus muscles are the largest skeletal muscles of the body, forming the superficial muscle layer of the buttocks.

 The gluteus maximus muscles attach to multiple structures, many more than the current standard description covers.

 - The ilium of the pelvis.
 Posterior to the posterior gluteal line (attaching to a narrow, semi-lunar area with a rough surface), and the posterior superior iliac crest.

 - The coccyx (lateral sides of the posterior surface).

 - The aponeurotic fascia of the gluteus medius muscle.

 - The tuberoiliac ligament (part of the long posterior (dorsal) sacroiliac ligament).

 - The thoraco-lumbar fascia.
 (Through its attachment to the raphe of the thoracolumbar fascia, the gluteus maximus is coupled to the ipsilateral multifidus muscle and to the contralateral latissimus dorsi muscle.)